osde8info/node-test-concise-test/README.md

 # Contributing to `concise-test`

 This package is maintained and developed by [Daniel Irvine](https://github.com/dirv), and is licensed under the MIT license.
 I welcome all contributions, be it issues, pull requests, or just general feedback.
 If you're interested in getting involved with development, take a look at [the issues list](https://github.com/dirv/concise-test/issues).

+All contributors must abide by the [Code of Conduct](https://github.com/dirv/concise-test/blob/master/CODE_OF_CONDUCT.md).